ryanhaticus/COMS327/README.md

 - `up arrow` to navigate in certain interfaces.
 - `down arrow` to navigate in certain interfaces.
 - `f` to fly between maps.
 After enabling fly, you'll be prompted to enter coordinates `x` and `y` like so: `<x> <y>`.
 When you hit enter, you will land in the desired map.
+- `b` to open the inventory interface.
+From here, you can use potions and revives.
+Moreover, you can see how many potions, revives, and pokeballs you have left!

 ## Buildings

 The game features two buildings, a Pokemon Center (C) and a Pokemart (M).
 Upon pathing to a respective building, you can open the building's interface with the `>` key.
 In order to close the interface, press the `<` key.

-In the future, you'll be able to buy power ups and items in these two buildings.
+### Pokemon Center

+Upon entering a Pokemon Center, all of your pokemon are healed to full health!

+### Pokemart

+Upon entering a Pokemart, all of your supplies are replenished.
+This includes potions, revives, and pokeballs.

 ## Battles